 LÜDERS, Else (née Peipers).
 Göttingen 20.10.1880 — Berlin 13.3.1945.
 German Indologist.
 Wife of —> Heinrich L. Daughter of David Peipers, Professor of Philosophy at Göttingen.
-From 1900 engaged to marry H. L., who also soon became her teacher in Sanskrit.
+From 1900 engaged to marry Heinrich Lüders, who also soon became her teacher in Sanskrit.
 After marriage she assisted her husband in his Mahābhārata studies and thus learned to read manuscripts.
 In 1909 they launched together the study of Turfan fragments in Berlin, a project, which she pursued also after the death of her husband in 1943, concentrating on preparing the material left by him for publication.
 Hon.
 Dr. phil.
 1910 Rostock.
 Visited India with her husband in 1927–28.
+They had one daughter.

-Publications: assisted her husband in many works, though her name is not printed on title-page, e.g. in the Bruchstücke buddh.
-Dramen.
+Publications: Assisted her husband in many works, though her name is not printed on title-page, e.g. in the Bruchstücke buddhistischer Dramen.
 1912; and Kalpanāmaṇḍiṭīkā.
 1926.

 – Unter indischer Sonne.
 Reisebriefe.
 151 p.
 Lp.
 1930.